Elements6007/lvgl-wasm/README.md

 # WebAssembly Stack Trace for PineTime Watch Face

 This is a sample WebAssembly Stack Trace that appears in the web browser.
-It was caused by LabelBigStyle not being initialised.
+It happens when we don't initialise the LVGL Style `LabelBigStyle` used by [`Clock.cpp`](clock/Clock.cpp)

 ```
 lvgl.js:1839 Fetch finished loading: GET "http://127.0.0.1:8887/lvgl.wasm".